 If you are HUJAK member then you probably know the answer 🙂

-Javantura conference is younger sibling of our JavaCro conference.
+Javantura conference is a younger sibling of our JavaCro conference.
 It is also a natural evolution of HUJAK’s meetups and gatherings.
-The main difference is that it is in Zagreb – the capital of Croatia, during weekend (which should help students to attend) and with lower conference fees compared to the most of other Java conferences in the region.
+The main difference is that it is in Zagreb – the capital of Croatia, during a weekend (which should help students to attend) and with lower conference fees compared to the most of other Java conferences in the region.

 If you are Java developer or working with Java technologies on a daily basis, this is probably the easiest (and cheapest) way to keep informed about the latest Java news and get in touch with your colleagues, as well as share experiences and opinions in the cozy social meetup way.
 Of course, if you see the benefits we invite you also to become a member of HUJAK.

 Even if you are not a developer, this may be the easiest way to find out what is happening in and around the world of Java – what and how are your partners, suppliers and vendors doing (maybe even the competition), and what technologies are worth to investigate further or introduce in your IT projects and business.
 And you may discover why is Java the most popular programming language worldwide 🙂

 The conference program, as well as the schedule, will be published later, but we expect that the regular conference schedule will start around 9 am and it should last until 6 pm.